hubgit/libapi/README.txt

 Returns ((int) citedbycount, (string) url for citedby page) if successful.

 * content: fetch content
+Stores items in an output folder if defined, otherwise returns an array of items.

 * entities: extract entities from a string of text (or sometimes XML) Returns ((array) entities, (array) references): a list of entities found in the text and their positions.